-RESEARCH/TEACHING AREAS: 19th and 20th century European philosophy; contemporary Continental philosophy; critical theory; social and political thought; queer, trans, gender, sexuality, and feminist theory; critical race and decolonial theory; history and philosophy of science and technology; Anthropocene, climate, animal, and posthuman theory; modern literature and literary theory.
+RESEARCH/TEACHING AREAS: 19th and 20th century European philosophy; contemporary Continental philosophy; critical social and political thought; queer, trans, gender, sexuality, and feminist theory; critical race and decolonial theory; history and philosophy of science and technology; Anthropocene, climate, animal, and posthuman theory; modern literature and literary theory.

-Please contact me if you are interested in finding ways to collaborate.
+Contact me if you are interested in finding ways to collaborate.
 I am available to lecture, supervise/examine at the doctoral or postdoctoral level, collaborate on joint research projects, evaluate grant applications, or serve as an external reviewer in any of the fields listed.

-CONTACT: jami [at] jamiweinstein.net
+CONTACT: jami [at sign] jamiweinstein.net

 CURRENT RESEARCH